Abhishek4852/IPCSectionClassifierDemo/README.md

 - 📚 **Enhanced Knowledge Base**: Include more IPC sections for wider applicability.
 - 🧐 **ML-based Model**: Use supervised learning for improved classification.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

-## 🛡️ License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.